 With that much exercise comes a need for plenty of fuel.
 The exact amount of food your dog will need depends on a number of factors.
 Not only does their weight need to be considered, but so does their activity level.

 It's important that you monitor their activity throughout their lives and adjust their food intake accordingly.

 Food should be measured out in calories instead of volume, as different foods contain varying levels of nutrition.
 It's also good to include treats in their daily intake to avoid weight gain.

 * Calorie requirements include all meals and treats throughout the day.

 Top 5 Recommended Dog Foods for Schnauzers

-1. Merrick Classic Real Chicken + Green Peas Recipe
+1. Merrick Classic Real Chicken + Brown Rice Recipe

 This dry kibble from Merrick is made from healthy ingredients that aren't sourced overseas.
 Everything is wholesome and the mix is free of byproducts and chemical preservatives.

 The formula contains 30 percent protein and 15 percent fat.
 The main source of protein is deboned chicken.
-Complex carbohydrates like barley and sweet potatoes are also included for lasting energy.
+Complex carbohydrates like barley are also included for lasting energy.

 To help fight joint and skin issues, the formula contains omega fatty acids, chondroitin, and glucosamine.
 Plenty of leafy greens and fruits are also thrown in the mix to provide your pup with a healthy dose of vitamins and nutrients.